StellaBaek/StellaBaek/README.md

 <h3> ⭐️ Fun fact: </h3>
 I'm a full-time <b>adventure seeker!</b> <br><br>
 When I'm not coding, you can find me exploring the world & nature! 🌎 I love camping, hiking and backpacking! 🏕 <br>
 I'm also an animal lover!
-I spend my free time walking or going picnic with my dog. 🐕 🐾
+I spend my free time walking or going picnic with my dog, "Mango". 🐕 🐾

 <h3> 📫 How to reach me: </h3>
 Email: seungyeon1008@gmail.com <br>